N0tSure/orvisual-api/README.md

 [image file binary data]
 ```

-If file with given checksum exists it will returned, in headers may be found `Content-Type` header, which represents
+If a file with given checksum exists it will be returned, in headers may be found `Content-Type` header, which represents
 image's type.